Hasta el viento tiene miedo

 Hasta el viento tiene miedo, known in English as Even the Wind is Afraid and The Wind of Fear, is a 1968 (1967 according to the ITESM) Mexican gothic supernatural horror film, written and directed by Carlos Enrique Taboada.
-It is considered a cult movie in México and has been credited as having revitalized the Mexican horror genre.
+It is considered a cult movie in Mexico and has been credited as having revitalized the Mexican horror genre.

 A remake was released in 2007.

 Plot

-Claudia, a student in a girl’s boarding school, wakes up in the middle of the night haunted by the vision of a young woman calling her name and suffers from a panic attack.
+Claudia, a student in a girls' boarding school, wakes up in the middle of the night haunted by the vision of a young woman calling her name and suffers from a panic attack.
 Oliver, the school doctor, recommends rest, which is backed by the subprincipal Miss Lucía, but the stern principal, Miss Bernarda, dismisses it and orders Claudia back to class.

-Claudia and her closest friends, Kitty, Marina, Ivete, Lili, Silvia, and Verónica, notice the lock to the door of the tower in the school grounds is unlocked; Kitty urges them to peer inside, and Claudia claims she knows the place from her visions.
+Claudia and her closest friends, Kitty, Marina, Ivette, Lili, Silvia, and Verónica, notice the lock to the door of the tower in the school grounds is unlocked; Kitty urges them to peer inside, and Claudia claims she knows the place from her visions.
 Miss Bernarda finds out and punishes them, forcing them to stay in school during holidays and take remedial lessons.
 Josefina, a prominent and rule-abiding but very shy student, also stays as she has no family to go to.
-Miss Bernarda questions Claudia, who explains her vision, and Miss Lucía pleads for her to lift the punishment, mentioning an event related to Claudia’s tale, but the principal once again dismisses the situation.
+Miss Bernarda questions Claudia, who explains her vision, and Miss Lucía pleads for her to lift the punishment, mentioning an event related to Claudia's tale, but the principal once again dismisses the situation.

 The following night, Kitty and Ivette find Claudia sleepwalking to the tower and wake her up; Claudia claims again that someone was calling her.
-Her friends don’t believe her but Claudia says that the girl in her vision is watching them from a window, which the other two spot as well, fleeing in panic and dragging Claudia with them, before joining the rest of the group to tell them what happened.
+Her friends don't believe her but Claudia says that the girl in her vision is watching them from a window, which the other two spot as well, fleeing in panic and dragging Claudia with them, before joining the rest of the group to tell them what happened.

-Miss Bernarda catches Kitty in possession of a photograph of her boyfriend Armando, which she confiscates; that night, Kitty sneaks into the principal’s office to retrieve it, and finds a photograph of the girl from Claudia’s vision.
-She confesses her actions to Miss Lucía and asks her about the girl, which the subprincipal identifies as Andrea, a former student, who shows herself to the group soon after, which prompts Miss Lucía to disclose the full story: Andrea attended the same school five years earlier thanks to her single mother’s sacrifices, proving a remarkable student, but was also unfairly punished and forbidden by Miss Bernarda, who did not believe her, to go to her mother when the latter was terminally ill; at the news of her death, the girl climbed to the top of the tower and hung herself.
+Miss Bernarda catches Kitty in possession of a photograph of her boyfriend Armando, which she confiscates; that night, Kitty sneaks into the principal's office to retrieve it, and finds a photograph of the girl from Claudia's vision.
+She confesses her actions to Miss Lucía and asks her about the girl, which the subprincipal identifies as Andrea, a former student, who shows herself to the group soon after, which prompts Miss Lucía to disclose the full story: Andrea attended the same school five years earlier thanks to her single mother's sacrifices, proving a remarkable student, but was also unfairly punished and forbidden by Miss Bernarda, who did not believe her, to go to her mother when the latter was terminally ill; at the news of her death, the girl climbed to the top of the tower and hung herself.
 Diego, the groundskeeper, tells Miss Lucía that he has seen Andrea, and soon after the subprincipal sees her too.
 She tells Miss Bernarda and begs her to send the students home; the principal refuses.